-XmAb841 (XmAb22841) is a bispecific antibody that simultaneously targets immune checkpoint receptors CTLA-4 and LAG-3 and is designed to promote tumor-selective T-cell activation.
-Xencor’s XmAb® bispecific Fc domain serves as the scaffold for these two antigen binding domains and confers long circulating half-life, stability and ease of manufacture.
+XmAb841 (previously XmAb22841) is a bispecific antibody that simultaneously targets immune checkpoint receptors CTLA-4 and LAG-3 and is designed to promote tumor-selective T-cell activation.
+Xencor’s XmAb® Bispecific Fc Domain serves as the scaffold for these two antigen binding domains and confers long circulating half-life, stability and ease of manufacture on XmAb841.
 XmAb bispecific Fc domains have been engineered to eliminate Fc gamma receptor (FcγR) binding, with the intent to prevent activation and/or depletion of T cells via engagement by FcγR-expressing cells.
-In preclinical studies, the blockade of CTLA-4 and LAG-3, with XmAb841, and PD-1, with an anti-PD1 antibody, significantly enhanced T cell proliferation and activation, and anti-tumor activity in vivo.
+In preclinical studies, XmAb841 and an anti-PD1 antibody significantly enhanced T cell proliferation and activation and anti-tumor activity in vivo.

 Each of Xencor’s three bispecific TME activators tests a distinct mechanism of TME activation.
 XmAb717 and XmAb104 are also being evaluated in Phase 1 clinical studies.